Intervention/image-laravel/README.md

 ## Installation

-You can easily install this package using [Composer](https://getcomposer.org).
+In your existing Laravel application you can install this package using [Composer](https://getcomposer.org).

 ```bash
 composer require intervention/image-laravel